evacaribbean/Blog/README.md

 ### the code

-First, Three packages will be imported:
+First, three packages will be imported:

 ``` javascript
 import java.sql.Connection;